vsilaev/tascalate-concurrent/README.md

 2. You are using old blocking API of `java.io.InputStream` or `java.net.URLConnection` Probably, your code uses old blocking streams from `java.io` like `java.io.FileInputStream` or `SocketInputStream` opened from `java.net.Socket`.
 Or you are using `java.net.URLConnection`.
 Or outdated blocking Apache HTTP Client.
 These all prevents running thread from termination once interrupted -- all of these API-s are blocking and do not react on interruptions.
 The options are:
-- If you are using some third-party synchronous networking library then try to replace it with asynchronous version.
+- If you are using some third-party synchronous networking library then try to replace it with the asynchronous version.
 For HTTP protocol there is a plenty of options like AsyncHttpClient and OkHttp.
 Both returns `CompletableFuture` as operation results and therefore could be easily plugged with the rest of Tascalate Concurrent code.
 - If you are using blocking file API try to replace it with NIO version, it's the best option:

 ```java